What is PREVENT?

 Since July 2015, section 26 of the Counter-Terrorism and Security Act 2015 has come into effect, thus rendering Prevent a statutory duty for local authorities, educational provisions, the health sector, police and prisons.

 This, in effect, means all of these sectors are now obliged by law to have “due regard to the need to prevent people from being drawn into terrorism."

 Who can I contact for further information or support?

-Staff should consider, or discuss with the Safeguarding Adults Team, how reliable or significant these changes are.
+Staff and provider organisations should consider, or discuss with Newham Adults MASH Team, how reliable or significant these changes are.

 Team members are available to:

 - discuss any potential concerns

 - put the staff member in touch with local and regional advisers with relevant experience and expertise.

 The Community Resilience Team